-Questioning yourself in a constructive way is an art.
-Asking questions to your Self seems like a ‘peeling an onion’ process; one layer leads to the another one.
-I have noticed in the biographies of successful people and thinkers, that most of their questions are directed inwards.
+Constructively questioning oneself is art.
+Asking questions to our self is like a ‘peeling an onion’ process; one layer leads to another one.
+Most of our questions should be directed inwards.
 Benjamin Franklin started his day with a question: “What good shall I do this day?” and ended his day with “What good have I done this day?”
 Hence he was able to achieve his goals.

 What is my biggest strength?

 Knowing our strength gives a direction to our energy and focus to our efforts.

 For a second, forget about what people say or think about you.
 Ignore all the likes and comments on your social media.
 Just concentrate on the fact, how do I see myself?
 How can I define myself?
 Be true to oneself.

 What do I love about my life?

 We should be grateful for something in our life.
 We must count things that we love and adore.
 In a bigger picture, we must see what makes our life beautiful.
 To achieve more, we need to be happy with what we already have.